bishopdynamics/cuestack/CueStack/README-ViscaAgent.md

 }
 ```

+## Cue
-And a cue part looks like this:
+And a cue part in CueStack looks like this:
 ```json
             {
               "target": "visca-agent",